caolan/wmd/README.md

 * __preprocessors__ - An array of functions which can transform the document before its passed to the processor function.
 By default the underscores and metadata preprocessors are used.
+* __postprocessors__ - An array of functions which can transform the document after its been passed to the processor function.
+By default, no postprocessors are used.